sonimeister/VimeoChannels/README.md

 Vimeo Channels is an iOS sample project based on Vimeo JSON API, inspired by cs193p Stanford, no third party library.

 ##How to use

+You can directly run it!

-Locate VimeoUserToken.h in VimeoFecther group and set it with your own token, You can request one here at https://developer.vimeo.com/apps , after registered your app, copy your "Client Identifier" in "Authentication" tab and paste it here, then you can built and run.
+If you want to use it to build you own app, Locate VimeoUserToken.h in VimeoFecther group and replace my token with your own token, you can request one here at https://developer.vimeo.com/apps , after registered your app, copy your "Client Identifier" in "Authentication" tab and paste it here, then you are ready to go!

 ##### VimeoBaseTableViewController